Chapter 4: Solace in Memories

 Unthinking, Linsan grabbed for her bow.
 It was light in her hand but somehow it felt like.
-She wanted to play, in that surreal moment, the urge to bring a tone was stronger than anything she had felt before.
+She wanted to play, in that surreal moment, the urge to bring music forth was stronger than anything she had felt before.

 Brook stepped back.
 “What are you doing?”

 Linsan stepped forward, her jaw clenched tight.
 She jammed the violin against her chin.

 The sick feeling in her stomach soured and knotted.
 She felt like the world was melting away from her.
 The trees, the ruins, everything felt unreal.
 The only thing solid was her violin and her bow.

 Brook held up her hands, ready to parry.

 Linsan drew a single note across the tight strings.